yprabhu23/FALCON/README.md

         }
 ```

-Other work also using dual-agent framework:
+Other work also using FALCON's dual-agent framework:

 ```bibtex
 @article{li2025softa,